Youngdi/makei18n/README.md

 ![N|Solid](https://i.imgur.com/QPlwHgC.png?1) Make i18n JSON file so easy.

-Have you ever struggled with dealing with dumb copy and paste to your i18n JSON file?
-`makei18n` will helps you to make your `I18n JSON file` and `translation.csv` so easy.
+Hi folks!
+Are you ever tired of copying i18n keys one by one into your JSON file?
+It’s kind of a buzz killer, isn’t it!?!
+Check out “makei18n” to help you out!

+Simply input a standard CSV format file to generate a complete _locales folder with i18n JSON files.
+This module is really compatible for RD, PM or even translation companies.
+It supports all different kinds of i18n modules including the Chrome extension format, which has `{message:""}` in key value.
 All you need to do is just tell `makei18n` your CSV file path.
 Then it will automatically generate `_locales` and `translation.csv` for you.
-It does not only provide simple format but also support chrome extension format, which has `{message:""}` in key value.
 FYI, It only transfers 23 countries' language into i18 format with default set up and feels free to customize your own translation list.

+If you like it, just give me a ⭐️!
+Also feel free to give me a PR or help to contribute your i18n language and cli version.

 ## Features
 *  Automatic migration: it will write over value if i18n key is existed or add a new key.
 *  Effectively cooperation: it provides the standard format to make a csv and easy to use for both of PM and RD.